 Financial services firms may have skilled investment professionals develop product offerings comprised of recommendations for individual stocks, mutual funds, ETFs, and bonds or entire investment portfolios, which are then pitched (recommended) to a roster of clients by folks who specialize in selling not investing (and may or may not know what products to recommend).

-The main takeaway from the movie is that financial services representatives are often better at selling than managing finances.
+The main takeaway from The Wolf of Wall Street is that financial services representatives are often better at selling than managing finances.
 I've learned to be aware that there may be wolves who seem genuinely interested in helping me but really just want to close a sale.